zhongzc/digitalCustomComponents/README.md

 * JDK 1.8 is needed (either the Oracle JDK 1.8 or OpenJDK 1.8)
 * Clone the repository.
-* Replace the `Digital.jar` which is included in this repo with the version you want to use.
+* Replace the `Digiblock.jar` which is included in this repo with the version you want to use.
 * Rename the DemoComponentSource class as appropriate.
 * Also update the new class name in the `pom.xml`
 * Implement your components